Skip to content

 Polypropylene pyrolysis produces the hydrocarbon triplet pattern described above, most intense in the C8 to C12 range.
 Styrene-butadiene rubber (SBR) pyrolysis produces styrene (m/z 104), 4-vinylcyclohexene (m/z 108), and a range of dimers that generate a complex aromatic background.
 Carpet adhesive, depending on formulation, may contribute aliphatic and aromatic hydrocarbon plasticisers.
 The combined pyrolysis profile from a burned carpet sample with pad and adhesive can be, in terms of mass spectral pattern and TIC envelope, a credible mimic of a complex petroleum product.

-The most studied false-positive case in the fire debris literature is the work of Wineman and colleagues (Journal of Forensic Sciences, 1994) and the subsequent extensive investigation by DeHaan and Icove, published in Kirk's Fire Investigation (various editions), which demonstrated that polypropylene carpet pyrolysis consistently produced GC-MS patterns meeting the criteria then in use for light and medium petroleum distillate identification.
+The most studied false-positive substrate in the fire debris literature is polypropylene carpet, documented in Wineman and colleagues (Journal of Forensic Sciences, 1994) and subsequently in DeHaan and Icove's Kirk's Fire Investigation, which established that polypropylene carpet pyrolysis consistently produces GC-MS patterns meeting the criteria then in use for light and medium petroleum distillate identification.
 This finding prompted the development of the comparison sample requirement and the background subtraction methodology as standard practice, and it was a significant driver of the revision of ASTM E1618 to its current form with more explicit compound-class criteria.

 Polyurethane (PU) foam is the principal cushioning material in upholstered furniture and mattresses in most countries.
 At pyrolysis temperatures of 200 to 400°C, PU foam degrades through a complex pathway that produces isocyanate fragments, polyol fragments, and a range of small aromatic and aliphatic molecules including toluene, benzene, styrene, 2-butanone (methyl ethyl ketone), and acetonitrile.
 The aromatic fraction of PU foam pyrolysis, particularly the toluene and C2-benzene signals at m/z 91 and 106, can produce extracted ion profiles that superficially resemble the aromatic fraction of a weathered gasoline or an aromatic naphtha product (E1618 category 6).